lbo462/3tca-son-src/README.md

 Samples are sets of hex values converted from WAV files.
 Samples are stored inside `Samples`.

 Samples sets are defined in `Samples.h`.
-Their association with tabs are defined in `TabMgmt.cpp`.
+Their association with tabs are defined in `TabMgmt.cpp:configure`.

 <hr>